material-motion/material-motion/specifications/runtime.md

     pinchable = Pinchable()
     rotatable = Rotatable()

-The four objects created above are Intentions.
+The four objects created above are Plans.
 Each Instance represents a plan of motion to be executed by the Runtime.

 ### Step 3: Start a transaction and commit it

-Intention must be committed to a Runtime via a Transaction.
-Transactions associate Intention with specific targets.
+Plan must be committed to a Runtime via a Transaction.
+Transactions associate Plan with specific targets.

 A transaction's public API should support the following operations:

-- Associate an Intention with a target.
+- Associate a Plan with a target.
-- Associate a named Intention with a target.
+- Associate a named Plan with a target.
-- Remove any Intention associated with a given name from a target.
+- Remove any Plan associated with a given name from a target.

 It must be possible to enumerate the operations of a Transaction.
 The log's order must match the order of operation requests.